MorganResearchLab/scarecrow/docs/example_evercode.md

 ### 4. Extract target sequence to fastq ###

 Now that the barcode positions have been characterised we can extract the target sequence with `scarecrow reap`.
-This will store barcode metadata (sequence, qualities, corrected sequence, positions, mismatches) and [optionally] UMI data (sequence, quailties) in the fastq sequence header.
-The `--barcode_reverse_order` flag simply determines the order of barcode sequences in the header.
+This will also record barcode metadata (sequence, qualities, corrected sequence, positions, mismatches) and [optionally] UMI data (sequence, quailties).
+The output can be either SAM format (default) or FASTQ.
+The `--barcode_reverse_order` flag determines the order of barcode sequences in the tag.
 The range to `--extract` includes the read (`1` or `2`) followed by the range, and `--umi` follows the same format to indicate where the UMI sequence is.
 The `--jitter` parameter indicates the number of flanking bases to extend the barcode start position by when looking for a match.
 The `--mismatch` parameter indicates the maximum number of mismatches permitted when matching the barcode against a whitelist - also known as the edit distance.
 The `--base_quality` parameter base quality threshold below which bases are masked as `N`, this step occurs before barcode matching and can significantly reduce the number of valid barcodes if set too high.
 We recommend using the default `10` and applying additional quality filtering to the resulting fastq if required.

 ***does barcode_reverse_order update the other barcode metadata order?***